 If you don’t have a Google account, click here to set one up now (it’s free) …

-Setting up an account with Google is very straightforward.
+Setting up an account with Google is fairly straightforward.
 Just enter your details and follow the prompts.
-After creating your Google account, note down the username and password.
+After creating your Google account, note down your username and password.
 You will need these during the WordPress set up and site configuration process.

 If you’re working through our WordPress Installation Tutorials, the next step is to create the initial content to add to your new website or blog.